VILLAGE OF CROTON ON HUDSON, NEW YORK

 - Constructive Investments LLC – Prospect Place – Review of Proposed Landscaping Plan for Lots #’s 1 & 2 of the Hudson View Subdivision

 Robert Brehm and Eleanore Montefusco of R.S.
 Granoff Architects P.C. were present to represent the Applicant.

 Chairman Kehoe noted that the Applicant has provided a landscaping plan for Lots #’s 1 & 2.
 The Village’s environmental consultant, Bruce Donohue, has reviewed the landscaping plan and has prepared a memorandum giving his comments and recommendations.
 Chairman Kehoe noted that the Applicant’s architects have already met at the site with Mr. Donohue to discuss the comments made in his memorandum; Mr. Donohue has prepared a second memorandum based on their on-site discussion.
 Mr. Brehm told the board members that the Planning Board received their original landscaping plan in their packets.
 They did not have enough time to revise the landscaping plan to reflect Mr. Donohue’s comments.
-Mr. Brehm said that they have brought with them tonight two colored poster boards showing the final landscaping
+Mr. Brehm said that they have brought with them tonight two colored poster boards showing

 Mr. Brehm noted that the bulk of Mr. Donohue’s comments pertained to the types of plants.
 Mr. Donohue wanted to be certain that the plants being proposed are deer resistant.
 Mr. Brehm said that deer are hard to predict.
 There are a handful of plants that are deer resistant and others that would invariably be damaged by the deer.
 Mr. Brehm pointed out that some species of plants might suffer damage but not so severely that they would not grow back.
 Mr. Brehm suggested that, if the board so chooses, they could modify their plan to be more in sync with Mr. Donohue’s opinions on what is more deer tolerant.